 In his memoir, Northup also describes playing violin for a Christmas party in Louisiana after he’s been enslaved — an occasion at which the slaves were permitted to take off their masters and perform their own exaggerated versions of European high-society dances [this kind of parody would evolve into the Cakewalk].
 Afterwards, the slaves

-Patting juba derives from sub-Saharan African music, and was an adaptation made by the slaves when drums were banned in the American colonies.
+This patting is also known as patting juba, or just juba.
+It derives from sub-Saharan African music; the word “juba” means “to pat or keep rhythm” in the Bantu language.
+The patting of one’s own body as an instrument was an adaptation made by the slaves when drums were banned in the American colonies.
 And why were drums banned?
 You all remember this, from the 1964 film Zulu: chanting as preparation for war.

 After the rebellion was put down, the colonies enacted punitive measures against blacks, including the death penalty for any slave who learned to read.
 Slaves were no longer allowed to congregate, earn money, or grow their own food — and drums were banned.
 Juba was in some ways a response to the drum ban: the body became a rhythmic instrument.